Plus Physical Therapy Now Available in Irwin

 We at Legacy Medical Centers want everyone to be aware of the serious dangers of concussions.
 It is our belief that baseline screening for athletes is essential for proper treatment should a concussive injury occur.
-We are proud to offer free baseline ImPACTTM neurocognitive and BIODEXTM balance/vestibular assessments.
+We are proud to offer baseline SportGait testing for $20.

 The good news is that the vast majority of individuals will heal and return to baseline levels of neurocognitive function with properly directed physical and cognitive rest.
 Since no two concussions are exactly the same, individualized treatment is necessary for successful recovery.

 At Legacy Medical Centers, our concussion specialists follow the Consensus Best Practice, Diagnosis and Management of Sport-Related Concussion published by the NCAA and endorsed by the American Academy of Neurology, American Academy of Sports Medicine and the Congress of Neurological Surgeons.

 Before an athlete’s return to competition, the importance of complete symptom resolution following a concussion cannot be overemphasized.
-From the baseline testing, to immediate post-concussion assessment and treatment, to school accommodations and eventual return-to-play, let our experts lead the way.
+From the baseline testing to immediate post-concussion assessment and treatment to school accommodations and eventual return to play, let our experts lead the way.

 The baseline test provides a snapshot of how one’s brain functions in normal, everyday circumstances.
-During the baseline testing the athlete and/or parent will complete a demographic questionnaire that provides contact information and his or her medical and academic history.
-It takes ~30 minutes to complete the baseline test.
+During the baseline testing, the athlete and/or parent will complete a demographic questionnaire that provides contact information and his or her medical and academic history.
+It takes about 30 minutes to complete the baseline test.

-Anyone under 18-years of age will require their parents’ written permission in order to participate in baseline testing.
+Anyone under 18 years of age will be required to provide their parents’ written permission in order to participate in baseline testing.

-- In the event an athlete sustains a concussion, the athlete is tested again post-injury.
+In the event an athlete sustains a concussion, the athlete is tested again post-injury.
 Post-injury testing composite scores are then compared to the baseline scores.
-Therefore, baseline testing only becomes of value if, and when, post-testing is utilized after a concussion injury.
+Therefore, baseline testing only becomes of value if and when post-testing is utilized after a concussion injury.
 Estimates as high as 10% of athletes on average (~15%–20% of football players) in collision and contact sports will risk concussion injury necessitating post-injury testing.

-- Post-Injury Testing is usually conducted once a concussed athlete is symptom-free (asymptomatic), or as early as 24–72 hours post-injury, depending on the clinician managing the athlete’s condition.
+Post-injury testing is usually conducted once a concussed athlete is symptom-free (asymptomatic), or as early as 24–72 hours post-injury, depending on the clinician managing the athlete’s condition.
 On occasion, multiple post-tests (serial testing) may be conducted to monitor an athlete’s recovery over time.